spaam/svtplay-dl-web/_pages/config.md

 * password: what password to use
 * path: output directory (ex /path/to/directory)
 * preferred: preferred download method (dash, hls, hds, http or rtmp)
+* format_preferred: choose the format you prefer (h264, h265, h264-51). --list-quality will show which format is available
 * proxy: Use the specified HTTP/HTTPS/SOCKS proxy.
 * quality: what quality it should download.
 * remux: set to true to enable